nginxinc/nginx-basics-workshops/Plus/labs/lab7/readme.md

 :-------------------------:|
 ![XC Login](media/lab7_xc-login.png)

-1. Click on on the `Nginx One` tile, which will bring you to the Nginx One Console Service description page.
+1. Click on on the `Nginx One` tile, which will bring you to the Nginx One Console Service Description page.

 Nginx One Console Service
 :-------------------------:|